List of state universities in India: List of universities

 In the list below, the term "Section 12 (B)?" refers to being "declared fit to receive Central/UGC assistance under Section 12 (B) of the UGC Act–1956".
 The year of establishment is the year stated by the UGC.
 Cases where this year is different than the year stated by the university are noted.
 Differences in title are also noted, except minor typographical errors and "University of X"/"X University" differences.

 Andhra Pradesh

-There are 27 state universities in Andhra Pradesh.
+There are 28 state universities in Andhra Pradesh.

 Arunachal Pradesh

-There is one state university in Arunachal Pradesh.
+There is one state university in Arunachal Pradesh namely Arunachal Pradesh University (APU) established in 2022 at Pasighat,East Siang District.

 Assam

-There are 18 state universities in Assam.
+There are 20 state universities in Assam.

 Bihar

-There are 18 state universities in Bihar.
+There are 21 state universities in Bihar.

 Chandigarh

 There is one state university in Chandigarh.

 Chhattisgarh

 There are 16 state universities in Chhattisgarh.

 Delhi

 There are eleven state universities in Delhi.

 Goa

 There is one state university in Goa.

 Gujarat

 There are 30 state universities in Gujarat.